 The conclusion of this blog leads to one path – communication is central to Strategy Execution Management.

-Indeed, communication of your plan, rewards for employees, ownership and metrics of success, all the while embracing your failings, these are the ingredients to presenting the value of your Strategy Execution Management.
+Indeed, communication of your plan, rewards for employees, ownership, and metrics of success, all the while embracing your failings, are the ingredients to presenting the value of your Strategy Execution Management.

 And, after all, should our businesses not be judged on the impact we bring to the people who create and consume our products and services?

 Strategy Execution Management has many ways of being deemed valuable, however, there remains a plethora of challenges and knowledge to consume to master Strategy Execution.

 To continue your journey, click here to visit our Strategy Execution Management knowledge hub, filled with content to support you in embracing the 'no normal' of strategy in the 2020s and beyond, or explore these recommendations: